ricacostt/100-days-of-code/log.md

 Short stand-up to start the day we created the tasks to be done in our backlog, trying to separate those related to the front end from those of the back end.

-We created a draft hi-fi prototype as a starting point to understand how our front end should look (to be all on the same page).
+We created some digital wireframes and lo-fi prototype as a starting point to understand how our front end should look (to be all on the same page).

 While Yesterday We used Fibonacci Sequence to give us an idea of which topics we feel most comfortable with and which are our weaknesses; Today, we used the "spin the wheel " method with our names to establish the first pair and to decide who does what.